Which High School College Counseling Program is Right for Me?

 1. Look for a low student-to-counselor ratio.
-A good college counseling program should have a strong team of experienced counselors who are experts in the college admissions process and can offer personalized guidance to students.
+A good college counseling program should have a strong team of experienced counselors who are experts in the college admission process and can offer personalized guidance to students.
 Look for schools with a low student-to-counselor ratio, as this indicates that the school prioritizes counseling.
-For example, Utah's student-to-college ratio is 1:674, while Rowland Hall's ratio is 1:27.
+For example, Utah's student-to-college-counselor ratio is 674:1, while Rowland Hall's ratio is 27:1.

 3. Check for college counseling resources.
 A school with a strong college counseling program should have resources available to students and parents, such as workshops, meetings with college representatives, and access to college representatives.
 Look for schools that offer college planning classes for juniors and seniors, essay writing workshops, and financial aid counseling.

 4. Ask about the counselor's approach.
 It's important to choose a counselor with a counseling style that works for you.
 Some counselors may take a hands-on approach, while others may be more laid back.
 You should also consider whether the counselor takes a holistic approach to counseling, considering factors such as your interests, skills, personality, academic record, and financial considerations to ensure you build a well-rounded college list that suits your individual needs.

 5. Verify a counselor's expertise in financial aid.
 A strong college counseling program will have counselors that can assist students and families in navigating the complex financial aid process, including helping them explore scholarship opportunities, grants, loans, and other financial resources to make college more affordable.

 6. Seek out recommendations.
 Talk to other students, parents, and recent high school graduates to get recommendations on the best college counselors in your area.
 Also, look for recommendations of schools with a track record of helping students gain admission at a wide range of colleges, including the most selective colleges and universities.